 About 92% of corn is genetically modified in the United States.
 Whether that concerns you or not, it concerns me.
 Genetically modified food is so new to the human diet that we have no idea of the effects it could truly have on us long-term.
 And corn is listed as dozens of different ingredients on food labels, so it’s important to understand how to read them if you choose to avoid it.

-Additionally, approximately 94% of all soy in the United States is now genetically modified (learn more about avoiding GMO soy).
+Additionally, approximately 94% of all soy in the United States is now genetically modified.
 If you’re curious about what other crops are currently grown genetically modified in the US, this list came directly from Monsanto’s website: